Knowing how to choose a healthy cooking oil can be confusing.

 2. Oils high in monounsaturated fats such as avocado oil and olive oil are more stable than polyunsaturated fats, but they are not recommended for cooking.

-Extra virgin olive oil and sesame oil are exceptions to this and considered safe for brief low temperature cooking.
-This is due to their high content of antioxidants which protect against oxidation.
+Extra virgin olive oil and sesame oil are exceptions to this and are safe for brief low temperature cooking.
+This is because they contain antioxidants which protect against oxidation.

 3. Saturated fats such as coconut oil and butter are the most heat-resistant fats, which makes them safe oils for cooking.